June 22, 2010

 phase 3) - This is not a dialect; it is a catchall term for all the dialects

 spoken and written in the villages and towns of the Kingdom of Israel c.
-1000 BCE until at least the seventh century BCE.
-It does not
+1000 BCE until at least the

-had to some of the dialects spoken in the
+common with each other than many of them had to some of the dialects spoken in

 IEH - Israelian Epigraphic Hebrew

-Samarian Hebrew when probably at variance from EBHP.
+*[EBHPisr] a possible reconstruction of Samarian Hebrew when probably at variance from EBHP.

 Judahite Hebrew (some scholars call Southern or Judean Hebrew) (BHA phase 3) - This is not a dialect; it is a catchall term for